ship099/vulnado/README.md

-dsccvcssnkk,lmladddnado - Intentionally Vulnerable Java Application
+kndsccvcssnkk,lmladddnado - Intentionally Vulnerable Java Application

-This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccc
+This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccczdcxsz

 ## Up and running